ZhenxingGuo0015/TRESS/README.md

 head(peaks)
 ```

-For detailed usage of *TRESS*, please refer to the vignette file through
+For detailed usage of the package, please refer to the vignette file through

 ```r
 browseVignettes("TRESS")